Code

 Long blocks

-When all code lines are no longer than 40 characters, we can place them inside or beside the text with the attributes {.left-in}
+When all code lines are no longer than 40 characters, we can place them inside or beside the text with position class attributes:

 {